tirivashemutanho/ACME-Hospital-Records-Management/README.md

 - `Invoice` — produce invoice summary and total amount for a patient.
 - `Hospital` — manager class for patients and generating invoices.

-Additional domain/service classes introduced in the redesign:
+Additional domain/service classes introduced in the design:

 - `PatientRepository` — persist/load patient aggregates and associated consultations/procedures to SQLite.
 - `DB` — small database helper (SQLite PDO singleton) used by repositories.